-As explained more fully in the Directors' Responsibilities Statement set out on pages 27 to 31, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Directors' Responsibilities Statement, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.